cgrates/cgrates/docs/ratinglogic.rst

 CGRateS treats special priced or free minutes different from the rest of balances.
 They will be called free minutes further on but they can have a special price.

 The free minutes must be handled a little differently because usually they are grouped by specific destinations (e.g. national minutes, ore minutes in the same network).
-So they are grouped in buckets and when a call is made the engine checks all applicable buckets to consume minutes according to that call.
+So they are grouped in balances and when a call is made the engine checks all applicable balances to consume minutes according to that call.

-When a call cost needs to be debited these minute buckets will be queried for call destination first.
+When a call cost needs to be debited these minute balances will be queried for call destination first.
 If the user has special minutes for the specific destination those minutes will be consumed according to call duration.

 A standard debit operation consist of selecting a certaing balance type and taking all balances from that list in the weight order to be debited till the total amount is consumed.